anaselmi/Puzzler/README.md

 #### PUZZLER

-Puzzler is an ASCII based roguelike implemented in Python using the libtcod library.
-Primarily intended to be an excersise in actually organizing and developing a large-scale project, any actual fun generated from code in this repository is purely accidental.
+Puzzler is an ASCII based roguelike implemented in Python using the tdl library.
+Primarily intended to be an exercise in actually organizing and developing a large-scale project, any actual fun generated from code in this repository is purely accidental.

 ### Features
 + Procedurally generated world